-Consistent with their ruling, fashion, and charity, the Duke and Duchess of Cambridge’s parenting is both enviable and inspirational.
+The Duke and Duchess of Cambridge’s parenting is enviable and inspirational.
 While you’d likely never catch them making these terrible mistakes, there is always room for improvement.

 With baby No. 3 on the way, Prince William recently revealed the one way they plan to detour from the traditional parenting roles of the royals who came before them.
-Read on for the crucial tip they’d give all parents.
+Read on their top parenting tips, as well as the one crucial tip they swear by (see point No. 1).

 The royal family has the resources to afford and access the kind of parenting help many can only dream of — such as a live-in nanny.
 But their past actions indicate they love to rely on family.

 The Duke and Duchess of Cambridge were spotted in Bucklebury at Middleton’s family home just a day after the birth of Prince George.
 The couple stayed with her family for a few weeks and utilized her parents’ help during the start of their son’s life.